iAbhishek91/learn-terraform/docs/certification.md

 ## Important pointers

 - Focus on **providers** and its capabilities (like use of alias, assume_role).
 Most of the providers corresponds to one cloud or on-premise infrastructure platform, and offers resource types.
 Version upgrade, and locking of providers are also important.
+- **provider** block is not mandatory, it might or might not be necessary based on the configuration.
+For example you have only variables, locals and outputs then providers are not required.
+- **required provider** and **required version**
 - **tf init**: looks for modules, else downloads it, looks for providers, downloads and installs it so that it can be executed, and will initialize the backend.
 - **tf plan**: not modify anything, it will perform refresh, actions that are necessary to achieve the desired state, can save the plan to be later applied.
 - **tf apply**: apply the changes required to reach the desired state of the configuration, also writes data to terraform.tfstate file.
-Also once apply is completed, the resource are available.
+Also once apply is completed, the resource are available. it can delete, update, create, but not import anything.
 - **tf refresh**: it modify the state file based on the current infra, and no changes are made on the actual infra.
 - **tf destroy**: destroys all terraform managed infra. another way to delete is to delete the config and perform tf apply.
 - **tf fmt**: canonical format and style.
 - **tf validate**: init is required, static check of syntax, correctness of attributes names and its value types.
 - **tf import**: configuration are to be created prior to import, only updates state file.
+- **tf graph**: generate graph in dot format(configuration and execution plan), can be converted to svg,
+- **tf output**: values from the state files only.
+- **tf taint**: resource will be destroyed and re-created on next plan & apply.
+- **tf workflow**, & **tf state** - sub commands.
-- **Provisioners**: provisioners should be last resort, most of the case there are alternatives. provisioner are inside resource block, practice the syntax of the provisioners.
+- **Provisioners**: provisioners should be last resort, most of the case there are alternatives. provisioner are inside resource block, practice the syntax of the provisioners. local-exec and remote-exec(connection type are ssh or winrm) are important. on_failure - continue or fail. when=destroy.
 - **Debugging**: TF_LOG (TRACE, DEBUG, ERROR, WARN, INFO), TF_LOG_PATH
 - **other environment variable**: TF_VAR_varname=value, TF_INPUT=0, TF_DATA_DIR (by default .terraform in current dir), TF_WORKSPACE=workspace, TF_CLI_CONFIG_FILE="/path/to/file"
 - **locals**: name to a expression,cycles are not allowed means it cant refer itself, or create any other cycles, it is recommended to group together logically-related local values into a single block, particularly if they depend on each other.
 - **data types**: need to read documents and practice
+- **variables**: with undefined value (variable a {})it will not error, terraform will ask you to supply the value associated with them.
+- **input variables**: if not defined in default, -var-file="", TF_VAR_variable, -var="a=b"
+- **value definition precedence**: env variable, terraform.tfvars, terraform.tfvars.json, *.auto.tfvars or *.auto.tfvars.json processed in lexical order of the filenames, last -var and -var-file.
+If variable are multiple mentioned, then it will take the last occurrence.
 - **workspace**: workspace allows multiple state file under terraform.tfstate.d, we can have multiple set of environment variables associated.
+Not suitable for strong separation between workspace (stage/prod)
 - **modules**: from root we can call the child, they are invoked using source(of different supported types), explicitly mention the version(applicable when we are downloading from registry like terraform registry).
 Meta-args(lifecycle are not allowed) and input vars are also allowed.
 Calling module can access only output variables, remember the registry format.
-- **output**: value, sensitive(still will show in tf.tfstate), description, default(is not allowed).
+- **output**: value, sensitive(still will show in tf.tfstate, for tf cloud its encrypt at rest and TLS in transit and maintain history of state changes, similar with s3), description, default(is not allowed).
-- **function**: element, lookup, length, zipmap, file
+- **function**: element, lookup, length, zipmap, file, index, slice(not part of string), join, split, chomp are string func.
 - **meta-arg**:
   - **count** - count and count.index
-  - **s**
+  - **depends_on**
-- **state lock**: lock need to be supported by backend, unlock is forced if required `tf force-unlock`, lock is only for write operations.
+- **state lock**: lock need to be supported by backend, unlock is forced if unlock have failed `tf force-unlock`, lock is only for write operations.
 - **Best practices**:
   - access key and secret key should not be part of the code, either in provider or in backend.
+Either as env variable or use vault.
+  - overuse of dynamic block will make your configuration difficult to use.
+  - don't create large terraform configuration, it becomes difficult to manage, as well it will cause aPI limit(rate limiting).
+Its better to break large configuration into smaller configuration which can be independently deployed.
+- **cloud and enterprise**
+  - **sentinel**: policy-as-code framework, this are policy check and is available with all hashicorp enterprise products. different scenario would be given. like tags are there or not, encryption is enabled or not.
+It also a proactive service.
+  - **remote backend**: stores the state and enable you to run tf commands from local, streaming the outputs to local cli.
+  - **Terraform enterprise features(business pricing model)**: SSO, Auditing, Private data center n/w, clustering, team managements & governance(comes along with T&G pricing model).
+- **features**
+  - **go is not pre-requisite**
+  - **runs on windows, Linux and Mac**
+  - **windows servers are not mandatory**
+- **splat expression**: allows to view the all the element of the list
+- **terminologies**:
+  - **resource type**: aws_instance
+  - **local name**: name of the resource, never used in the resource that are created.
+  - **argument name**: arn -  inside the resource block
-  -
+  - **argument value**: ami-asdklfj2l34j2l3k4
+- **benefits of Infrastructure as code tool**: Automation, Versioning, Reusability. other tools are CloudFormation, Azure Resource Manager, Google cloud Deployment Manager.
+- **backend**: is defined in terraform section, requires init
+- **fetch a value**: from different type of variables, locals, data, modules.
+- **module**: source "git::url(https/ssh)?ref-v1.2.1" read the documents.